Welcome to our web page on Probate Costs.

 On average, estates that fall within this range are dealt with within 1-2 months.
 Typically, obtaining the Grant of Representation takes 3-6 weeks.

 The exact probate cost will depend on the individual circumstances of the matter.
-For example, if there is one beneficiary and no property, the probate costs will be at the lower end of the range.
-If there are multiple beneficiaries, a property and multiple assets, then the probate costs will be at the higher end.
+For example, if there is one beneficiary and no property, the probate costs will be lower.
+If there are multiple beneficiaries, a property and multiple assets, then the probate costs will be higher.

 We will handle the full process for you.
 This quote is for estates where:

 - There is a valid Will

 - There is no more than one property

 - There are no more than 3 bank or building society accounts

 - There are 1-4 beneficiaries

 - There are no disputes between beneficiaries on division of assets.
 If disputes arise this is likely to lead to an increase in costs